Understanding Your Industry’s Insurance Needs

 On construction sites, you’ll have an increased risk of employee injury and damage to client property.
 Again, having proper safety measures in place will go a long way toward lowering these risks.

-You will need to have worker’s comp insurance and general liability insurance to cover property damage caused to a client’s home or business space.
+You will need to have worker’s comp insurance and general liability insurance for contractors to cover property damage caused to a client’s home or business space.
 You will also need considerable coverage for commercial auto insurance.

 Legal and Financial Advising